 Furthermore, being in a hospital makes him susceptible to bacteria and viruses especially when his immune system had weakened drastically due to his immobility, therefore we understood from many doctors that the community is the best place for my dad to receive his care in.

 On top of that, I am thankful for nurses within the community whom we can reach out to for care advices and clinical procedures that my dad may require from time to time, which greatly save us the hassle of transporting my dad to the hospital solely for something which could be easily done within the comfort of our home.

 Home is wherever the family is, and I can’t be thankful enough that with the advent of home care services, my dad is home with us without compromising on the care that he is receiving.

-Lastly, before I end this post, I would like to mention that stroke can occur to anyone, regardless of age and gender.
-Stroke is also the top 10 principle cause of death in Singapore according to Ministry of Health.
-Hence, it is crucial to educate ourselves and recognise warning signs and symptoms so that we are able to seek treatment promptly and mitigate the after effects of stroke.
+Lastly, before I end this post, I would like to mention that stroke can happen to anyone, regardless of age and gender.
+As the top 10 principle cause of death in Singapore, according to Ministry of Health, it is crucial to educate ourselves and recognise warning signs and symptoms of stroke.
+We need to know and seek medical treatment promptly and learn how to mitigate the after-effects of stroke.
 Be alert, and save a life today.

 Note: I chose to be anonymous in this story, but here’s hoping that my experiences would be able to to help you in your caregiving journey, and help you understand more about home care services.

 At Jaga-Me, we believe that healthcare should be a social good – it is a basic human need, and should be available to as many people as possible.
 We aim to deliver the highest quality care through innovation and a commitment to building meaningful relationships.

 Zeen is a next generation WordPress theme.
 It’s powerful, beautifully designed and comes with everything you need to engage your visitors and increase conversions.